DeepLabCut/DeepLabCut/docs/convert_maDLC.md

 ```
 then you can set `bodyparts: MULTI!`

-(3) save the config.yaml (be sure to double check for spacing or typos first!) and then run:
+(3) Save the config.yaml (be sure to double check for spacing or typos first!) and then run:
 ```python
 deeplabcut.convert2_maDLC(path_config_file, userfeedback=True)
 ```

-Now you will see that your data within `labeled-data` are converted to a new format, and the single animal format was saved for you under a new file named `CollectedData_ ...singleanimal.h5` and `.csv` as a back up!
+Now you will see that your data within `labeled-data` are converted to a new format, and the single animal format was saved for you under a new file named `CollectedData_ ...singleanimal.h5` and `.csv` as a back-up!

-(4) Now, you can load this project `config.yaml` in the Project Manager GUI and create a multianimal training set and beginning training!
+(4) Now, you can load this project `config.yaml` in the Project Manager GUI and create a multi-animal training set to begin training!